hsk/trans/typeclass/parametric_typeclasses.md

     inst List Int :: Sequence Int
     inst List Char :: Sequence Char

 would violate the second restriction.
-Eoffectively, these re- strictions ensure that in a proof of an instance relationship every step is determined by the class name and the type in placeholder position.
+Effectively, these re- strictions ensure that in a proof of an instance relationship every step is determined by the class name and the type in placeholder position.
 The class parameter types, on the